A Survey on Large Language Models for Recommendation: Generative LLMs for Recommendation

 Compared to discriminative models, generative models have better natural language generation capabilities.
 Therefore, unlike most discriminative model-based approaches that align the representation learned by LLMs to the recommendation domain, most generative model-based work translates recommendation tasks as natural language tasks, and then applies techniques such as in-context learning, prompt tuning, and instruction tuning to adapt LLMs to directly generate the recommendation results.
 Moreover, with the impressive capabilities demonstrated by ChatGPT, this type of work has received increased attention recently.

-As shown in Figure~\ref{fig:taxonomy}, according to whether tuning parameters, these generative LLM-based approaches can be further subdivided into two paradigms: \textit{non-tuning paradigm} and \textit{tuning paradigm}.
-The following two sub-sections will address their details, respectively.
+As shown in Figure~\ref{fig:taxonomy}, according to whether tuning parameters, these generative LLM-based approaches can be further subdivided into two paradigms: \textit{non-tuning paradigm} and \textit{tuning paradigm}. \textbf{Here the tuning/non-tuning target denotes the used LLM module in the following methods.} The following two sub-sections will address their details, respectively.
 The representative approaches and common-used datasets are also listed in Table~\ref{tab:list} and Table~\ref{tab:data}.